johnharp/zap-math/README.md

 # Zap!Cards Math
 Practice your math facts (addition, substraction, multiplication, division) from 1 - 12 in this simple and fast app.
-After selecting which operation and which number to practice you'll be presented with 12 questions.

 ### Select an Operation